talkable/talkable-docs/source/advanced_features/events.rst

     }]);
   </script>

-One-time purchases should go under “purchase” event category:
+One-time purchases should go under “purchase” event category.
+You can find all purchases inside Reports → Purchases.
+Here is an example:

 .. code-block:: html